-For each field half the penalty mark is on the mid-line (not halfway line), 8 meters (division A) or 6 meters (division B) away from the opponent goal center.
+The penalty mark defines the point from which a team executes a penalty kick against the opponent goal.
+It is located on the goal-to-goal line and 8 meters (division A) or 6 meters (division B) away from the opponent's goal center.